🔌 Antitone Galois connection#

 - join_level(generators)#

-Compute the level of an element considering an iterable of generators.
+Compute the level of this element with respect to an iterable of generators.

 - join_priority(generators)#

-Compute the priority of an element considering an iterable of generators.
+Compute the priority of this element with respect to an iterable of generators.

 - meet(*others)#